TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 ```
 `svchost.exe` is a common process that is being used for code injection, run malfind to find out if it has the `MZ` signature through the hex dump `4d 5a`

+Can incorporate with `-D` to dump the process into a file for virustotal scan

 #### yarscan Plugin

 To locate any sequence of bytes, or determine the malicious nature of a process with PID XXXX, provided we have included the rule (yara rule file) we created,